Pipeline YAML Reference#

 - name: more-mihalis-secrets

-Although it is allowed to have .semaphore/semaphore.yml
+Although you can have .semaphore/semaphore.yml

 files without